 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Start your week here at the NLSC with a feature that’s dedicated to opinions, commentary, and other fun stuff related to NBA Live, NBA 2K, and other basketball video games.
-This week, I’m tipping things off with a few thoughts on how previews of NBA 2K21 Next Gen have inspired cynicism for me, rather than excitement.
+This week, I’m tipping things off with some thoughts on how we no longer have to use our imagination when it comes to career and franchise modes.

 Read More »